 STYLE SEAL PAF versus Surgical Masks

 When comparing against surgical masks the cost comparisons are closer, but the features and benefits are not.
-The SUPER SEAL SS-80 filters are probably better than the best surgical masks on the market not factoring in that surgical masks have a dreadfully inferior seal.
+The STYLE SEAL SS-80 filters are probably better than the best surgical masks on the market not factoring in that surgical masks have a dreadfully inferior seal.
 The costs of surgical masks can vary greatly based on quality and quantity purchased but a typical cost at a retail store is $.35 each.

 Surgical Mask @ $.35 per mask x 52 weeks x 1/week = $18.2 Per Year